Surviving Gallbladder Surgery Complications: My Journey with a Colostomy Bag

 ANWONDET

-Hi Texasbbw, first thing I like to say is that I'm glad you're doing better.
+Hi texasbbw, the first thing I would like to say is that I'm glad you're doing better.
 I'm a big believer in the power of prayer.
 I too went through a similar situation.
-I went to the ER with back pain and they found abscesses on my colon.
-Then surgery, woke up on a respirator, in ICU for a week, then remained in there for 2 weeks more, then to rehabilitation for a month.
-It was also a nursing home, I cried for 3 days.
-Never felt so alone in my life.
+I went to the ER with back pain, and they found abscesses on my colon.
+Then came surgery; I woke up on a respirator, in the ICU for a week, then remained there for 2 more weeks, then went to rehabilitation for a month.
+It was also a nursing home; I cried for 3 days.
+I've never felt so alone in my life.
 I'm 2 and a half hours from home.
-We couldn't afford for hubby to make daily trips, only one time a week.
+We couldn't afford for my hubby to make daily trips, only once a week.
 I finally opened my mouth and talked to everyone, even played BINGO with them, lol!
 You see, I'm a plus-size beauty too, so they couldn't find anywhere closer.
 I guess I'm special, hehe!
 But I started noticing poop coming out the front, OMG!!!
 I had to heal from the first surgery, I'm talking from June to October.
-Because I had a hysterectomy, no wall for support for the colon, it tore.
-Then bagged, yuck!
+Because I had a hysterectomy, there was no wall for support for the colon; it tore.
+Then I was bagged, yuck!
 It's supposed to be temporary.
-The doctor that did the surgery left the group, new doctor.
+The doctor who did the surgery left the group, new doctor.
 It took over a year to heal.
 I feel like I'm butt crack all over, hehe!
 The new doctor wants me to lose weight before he'll redo it.
-I'm still temporary, I refuse to have surgery, waking up on a respirator scared me, plus the new doctor is not happy with it.
+I'm still temporary; I refuse to have surgery, waking up on a respirator scared me, plus the new doctor is not happy with it.
 Plus, it's hard to lose the weight.
 I'm very thankful for my life and making the most out of it.
 God is good.
 I really would like to hear back from you. :) Chat soon, Alice n wonder!!

 PatinPickering